7 File Handling Operations in Python Explained with Programming Examples

 Each line in the file will be saved as one element in the list.
 So the size of the list will be the same as the number of lines in the file.

 Reading a file in the list is very important when you want to manipulate the text in each line of the file.
-After reading file content in the list, you just need to loop over each element in the list and perform your desired operation.
+After reading the file content in the list, you just need to loop over each element in the list and perform your desired operation.

 Python provides multiple list operations which makes your work associated with the file operation even easier.